e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the canonical [predicate](#g-predicate)-loop idiom, which handles waiters at different paces, frames skipped while transmitting, and shutdown ([§10.4][s10-4] wakes all waiters; each predicate routes its owner out) with no per-frame reset.
-An `Event` latch is the wrong primitive here: recurring signals require un-latching, and the reset has no correct placement under asynchronously arriving waiters (the `io_start` reset comments in FlightCore's sim.jl document the once-per-run version of exactly this race).
+An `Event` latch is the wrong primitive here (row 28).
 Conditions carry no facts, only "look again"; the facts (counter, running) live in state each waiter tests privately.

 **Counter home and publication order.** The boundary index is carried *in* the snapshot (with `t`), so any holder of one — the log, an error's [replay](#g-replay) pointer